Popscotch/Clicker-Game-Tutorial/README.md

 ![Image](https://github.com/Popscotch/Clicker-Game-Tutorial/blob/070615562e874536c6e8c8f37765302d59f6d6db/Intro%203.png)

-The first file we'll be working with is the HTML file called `index.html`.
+Expand the folder named 'src' and you'll see the files we'll be working with today, the first of which is the HTML file called `index.html`.
 Click on it in the explorer to open the file.

 ---